practicalli/neovim/termux/index.md

 A Git client is used to version control projects and to clone projects and configuration from GitHub/GitLab.
 Practicalli maintains several editor configurations in shared repositories on GitHub

 * Install a Git Client (and optionally GitHub CLI)
+* [optionally] clone the [practicalli/dotfiles](https://github.com/practicalli/dotfiles) repository for the Git config and global ignores
 * Configure an SSH key or Developer token

 ### Install a git client and GitHub CLI